highbyte/dotnet-6502/docs/systems/vic20/overview.md

 - Joystick / game port input.
 - PAL variant (NTSC only at present).
 - RAM expansion (unexpanded memory map only).
-- VIC-I bitmap/graphics modes beyond character mode.
+- Dynamic host resizing when a program changes column/row count or character height at runtime (the Avalonia canvas is a fixed size; only the rendered area adjusts).
-- Dynamic host resizing for VIC-I geometry changes beyond the default 22&times;23 text layout.
+- Note: the VIC-I chip has no bitmap graphics mode — the VIC-20 supports character-mode display only.
 - Light pen support.

 ## Implementation libraries